nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication.md

 - The user should be able to sign back in again from the sign-in page.
 On a successful sign in, the server should return a user object along with a freshly created access token.
+- If the user tries to access a secure page such as '/accounts' directly, and they are not signed in to Bullsfirst, they should be redirected to the signin page.
+After a successful sign in, they should be directed back to the accounts page.
+- If the user tries to access a secure page such as '/accounts' directly, and they are signed in to Bullsfirst, they should be shown the accounts page without being redirected to the signin page.
 - Make sure you have good unit test coverage.
-- Update the authentication integration test verify the entire authentication process, from sign-up to sign-out and sign-in.
+- Update the authentication integration test to verify the entire authentication process, from sign-up to sign-out and sign-in.
 - Attach screenshots of the sign-up page to your pull request to show responsive behavior.